-If c_ID is used as an attribute, then the per-atom vector calculated by the compute is printed.
-If c_ID[N] is used, then N must be in the range from 1-M, which will print the Nth column of the M-length per-atom array calculated by the compute.
+If c_ID is used as a attribute, then the per-atom vector calculated by the compute is printed.
+If c_ID[I] is used, then I must be in the range from 1-M, which will print the Ith column of the per-atom array with M columns calculated by the compute.
 See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

 If f_ID is used as a attribute, then the per-atom vector calculated by the fix is printed.
-If f_ID[N] is used, then N must be in the range from 1-M, which will print the Nth column of the M-length per-atom array calculated by the fix.
+If f_ID[I] is used, then I must be in the range from 1-M, which will print the Ith column of the per-atom array with M columns calculated by the fix.
 See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.

 The v_name attribute allows per-atom vectors calculated by a variable to be output.
 The name in the attribute should be replaced by the actual name of the variable that has been defined previously in the input script.
 Only an atom-style variable can be referenced, since it is the only style that generates per-atom values.
 Variables of style atom can reference individual atom attributes, per-atom atom attributes, thermodynamic keywords, or invoke other computes, fixes, or variables when they are evaluated, so this is a very general means of creating quantities to output to a dump file.

 The d_name and i_name attributes allow to output custom per atom floating point or integer properties that are managed by fix property/atom.

 See Section 10 of the manual for information on how to add new compute and fix styles to LAMMPS to calculate per-atom quantities which could then be output into dump files.